 In this post I’ll answer the question “what is a decodable text?” and explain why you should use decodable texts in your kindergarten and first grade classrooms.
 I’ll discuss the difference between decodable texts and leveled readers.
-Finally, I’ll share my decodable passages resource and a FREEBIE that will allow you to begin using decodable texts in your classroom today!
+Finally, I’ll share my decodable passages and decodable books resources and FREEBIES that will allow you to begin using decodable texts in your classroom today!

 Reading comprehension is the ultimate goal of reading.
 It allows us to enjoy a good story, learn something new or complete a task.
 It is necessary for academic and professional success, as well as personal growth.
 As teachers, teaching our students how to comprehend is one of the greatest gifts we can give.
 Knowing this motivates me to learn all I can about how to best help students learn to read with understanding.

 In my journey to learn more, I recently enrolled in Dr. Deb Glasers, The Reading Teacher’s Top Ten Tools course.
 It is here where I was first introduced to the Simple View of Reading.
 This is a formula based on the widely accepted view that reading has two basic components: word recognition (decoding) and comprehension.
 When decoding and language comprehension work together, the outcome is reading comprehension.
 This formula is Decoding X Language Comprehension = Reading Comprehension.

 It is important to note that this is a multiplication formula.
 This means that weakness in decoding or weakness in oral language will result in weaker reading comprehension.
 Both decoding and language skills must be strong in order for reading comprehension to take place.

 In order for reading comprehension to improve, a student’s ability to decode must increase.
 A powerful way to improve a student’s decoding skills is through the use of decodable texts.